Mann Index [L.355.13]

 BBC Radio Humberside's World War One At Home site details the wartime stories of people and places in the local area, including a piece on the Hohenrein family.

 The BBC's World War One site contains links to news articles, programmes and interactive resources.

-Find My Past has a dedicated Military, armed forces & conflict section from which users my search for the service records of their ancestors.
+Find My Past has a dedicated Military, armed forces & conflict section where users may search for the service records of their ancestors.
 History Centre users can access the website free of charge from the PCs in our Local Studies Library.